ariasdiniz/macaw_framework/README.md

 <img src="macaw_logo.png" alt= “” style="width: 30%;height: 30%;margin-left: 35%">

 This is a framework for developing web applications.
 Please have in mind that this is still a work in progress and it is strongly advised to not use it for production purposes for now.
-Actually it supports only HTTP.
-HTTPS and SSL support will be implemented soon.
+Actually it supports only HTTP. and HTTPS/SSL support will be implemented soon.
 Anyone who wishes to contribute is welcome.

 ## Installation